-- 1. Invoke the command Tools > Options. - 2.
-Switch to the Language tab. - 3.
-Turn on the Use background spell checking option. - 4.
-Additionally, activate the Underline old German spelling in blue option.
+- 1. Invoke the command Tools > Options.

+- 2. Switch to the Language tab.

+- 3. Turn on the Use background spell checking option.

+- 4. Additionally, activate the Underline old German spelling in blue option.

+- Confirm with OK.

 Note: The Underline old German spelling in blue option works only with text formatted in the language "German (Germany)" or "German (Switzerland)".